Hyperk\"ahler ambient metrics associated with twistor CR manifolds: Ambient metrics in conformal and CR geometries

 By the computation in \S\ref{Ricci-flat}, the $(1, 1)$-form

 descends to the K\"ahler form of a (pseudo-)K\"ahler metric $g_{\rm CY}$ on $Y\setminus M$ in a neighborhood of $M$ which satisfies the approximate Einstein equation

 The K\"ahler metric $g_{\rm CY}$ has signature $(p+1, q)$ on $\{r<0\}$ and $(q+1, p)$ on $\{r>0\}$.
-When $M$ is the boundary of a bounded strictly pseudoconvex domain $\Omega\subset\mathbb{C}^{n+1}$, Cheng--Yau \cite{ChY} constructed an exact solution to the complex Monge--Amp\`ere equation which has a logarithmic singularity at the boundary.
-The complete K\"ahler-Einstein metric on $\Omega$ obtained from this solution is called the {\it Cheng--Yau metric}, so we also use this term for $g_{\rm CY}$.
-When $\Omega$ is the ball in $\mathbb{C}^{n+2}$, the Cheng--Yau metric coincides with the complex hyperbolic metric.
+When $M$ is the boundary of a bounded strictly pseudoconvex domain $\Omega\subset\mathbb{C}^{n+1}$, Cheng and Yau \cite{ChY} constructed a complete K\"ahler-Einstein metric on $\Omega$, called the {\it Cheng--Yau metric}, via the exact exact solution to the complex Monge--Amp\`ere equation which has a logarithmic singularity at the boundary.
+In this case, the metric $g_{\rm CY}$ provides a smooth approximation to the Cheng--Yau metric; accordingly, even in more general settings, we refer to $g_{\rm CY}$ as the {\it smooth Cheng--Yau metric}.